theCodingPhoenix/isaPlatform/README.md

   + fields shouldn't be empty
 + Fee structure

+## Payment / Bank Details
++ In order for customers to put cash into the ISA

 ## Dashboard
 + Contributions (list of funds and corresponding amount invested)
 + Allowances